codesleeps/pixelcraft-bloom/FINAL_SUMMARY.md

 ## 🌟 Final Notes

-The PixelCraft backend is now:
+The AgentsFlowAI backend is now:
 - **Production-ready** with all critical tasks complete
 - **Fully tested** with automated test scripts
 - **Comprehensively documented** with 13 documentation files